zestic/asset-server/README.md

 docker compose exec asset-server composer static-analysis  # Static analysis
 ```

-## Health Check

-The `/health` endpoint returns a simple JSON status for the server.

 ## Troubleshooting

 1. Ensure Docker is running and containers are healthy: